For everyone alive longer than 8 years (55 min)

 The story of Katitzi’s upbringing is based on Katharina Taikon’s books.
-These books are being republished in Sweden these days, just like the biography of the highly esteemed writer of Roma origin who learned to read and write at the age of 26.
+These books are being republished in Sweden these days, and so is the biography of Katharine Taikon – a highly esteemed writer of Roma origin who learned to read and write at the age of 26.

 Katitzi is Teater Fusentast’s most played performance.

-Katarina Taikon’s more or less autobiographical stories of the Roma family upbringing in Sweden in the 40s and 50s, count 13 books.
-Coby Omvlee and Karl Markus Reinert play it all in 45 minutes.
-So does Jaap and Kalle or Jaap and Trygve when Coby is busy elsewhere.
-Well, not all in 45, but the essence.
-Through a serious turn-over of characters and scenes.
+The stories are more or less autobiographical on the Roma family upbringing in Sweden in the 40s and 50s, counting 13 books.
+Coby Omvlee and Karl Markus Reinert play it out for us in 55 minutes through a serious turn-over of characters and scenes.